 - Webinars, which cover various implementation topics.

-- A Grants and Awards Index, which include information about each of the projects the Centre has funded to date, including implementation grants: the People Advancing Change through Evidence (PACE) program.
+- A project showcase, which include information about each of the projects the Centre has funded to date, including implementation grants: the People Advancing Change through Evidence (PACE) program.

 Implementation Research: A Synthesis of the Literature is a paper that discusses implementation in a community context.
 It addresses some important aspects of implementation in a community (e.g. mobilizing support and local champions, community participation in decision making, etc.) and discusses a measure for assessing community.